 What is Paid Search?

 So, you are ready to start paid advertising online and have set aside a budget to start with.
 But what exactly is paid search?
 Simply put, paid search is the method of placing a digital advert in a search engine results page.
-Two of the most popular methods of paid search are through Google Ads and Bing Ads.
+Two of the most popular methods of paid search are through Google Ads and Microsoft Ads.
 Paid search results are ads placed at the top of the results page, above organic search results in order to attract the attention, and clicks, of people searching for specific search terms or related topics.
 Paid search aims at driving traffic and conversions on a bidder’s website in order to increase revenue or goals for a business.

 What Does a Paid Search Ad Look Like?